John Overend Memorial Stages Rally and Melbourne Junior Rally 2020

 - the Melbourne Rally Challenge 2019.

-The Melbourne Junior Rally is a round of the Junior 1000 Rally Championship.
+The 2019 Melbourne Junior Rally was a round of the Junior 1000 Rally Championship.

 The landowner has now stipulated that only tarmac tyres may be used on the venue.

 Entries open at 21:00 on Wednesday 3rd April.

 - Motorsport UK Frontal Head Restraints – Competitor Guidance

 - Motorsport UK Rally Future Annex P – Service